BoJamesH/BoJamesH/README.md

 ### Hey!
 I'm Bo 👋

 I'm a software engineer living in the Bay Area.
 I specialize in web development, specifically JS, Python, React, and various backend frameworks.
+Currently working on a project for the planning commission of Vallejo.
 Open to new job opportunities!

 Resume/Personal Site: [bojames.dev](https://bojames.dev/)

 Email me: RobertJamesH@gmail.com

 'Perhaps the most important principle for the good algorithm designer is to refuse to be content.'
-- Ullman, The Design and Analysist of Computer Algorithms [1974]
+- Ullman, The Design and Analysis of Computer Algorithms [1974]

 #### LANGUAGES